Remains found in Philadelphia connected to deadly hit-and-run in Bucks County: Source

 The incident was reported around 3:30 a.m. and it had closed all lanes of US 1 near Neshaminy High School in Middletown Township.

-Separately, Philadelphia police investigated the discovery of partial human remains found along the 8800 block of Pine Road in the Fox Chase section of Philadelphia shortly after 8:30 Monday morning.
+Separately, Philadelphia police investigated the discovery of a human left arm and hand on the roadway along the 8800 block of Pine Road in the Fox Chase section of Philadelphia shortly after 8:30 Monday morning.

 A source tells Action News that police believe the remains came from the Bucks County location and were transported miles into Philadelphia by one of the hit-and-run vehicles.